houssame-dev/weather-app/README.md

 ## Contributing

 We welcome contributions from passionate weather enthusiasts, developers, and designers.
-If you'd like to contribute to WeatherWise, please review our [Contribution Guidelines](CONTRIBUTING.md) for details.
+If you'd like to contribute to Weather TwoDay, please review our [Contribution Guidelines](CONTRIBUTING.md) for details.

 ## License